Posts tagged "quickcheck":

 instance Arbitrary Statement where arbitrary = oneof [return Create, return Pop, liftM Push arbitrary] shrink (Push i) = Push <$> shrink i shrink _ = []

-just returns one of the constructors of Statement
+That is, arbitrary just returns one of the constructors of Statement, and

 shrinking only returns anything for the one constructor that takes an argument,